 - June 5, 2020: City of Asheville expands flexibility for business use of sidewalks in addition to private lots – Press Release

 - May 22, 2020: City of Asheville launches curbside pick-up program and expands flexibility for business use of private lots – Press Release

-- Temporary Outdoor Expansion Guidelines for Public Sidewalks
+- Guidelines for Temporary Expansion on Public Sidewalks